ulikoehler/YakDB/ZKVStore/doc/graph-model.md

 This specification uses requirement levels based on RFC2119

+## Purpose of the graph model

+The graph model was created to provide a perfomant interface to adjacency-list-based highly-sparse graphs on top of key-value databases.

+Use case classes:
+    - T: At most O(log n) time complexity, where n is the total number of entities in the same table
+    - t: At most O(m) time complexity, where m is the number of attributes of the relevant entity
+    - r: At most O(m+log(n)) time complexity, given n and m from above
+    - S: At most O(n) space complexity, where n is the total number of the requested object in the DB
+    - s: At most O(1) space complexity (assuming the size of a single attribute is considered constant)

+Usecases the model shall be optimized to include, but are not limited to:
+    - (Ts) Verifying the existance of a directed edge between two given nodes
+    - (T) Writing a single directed edge between two nodes
+    - (t) Writing small attribute sets that can be retrieved without additional requests (--> basic attributes)
+    - (ts) Writing a large sets of attributes that can be iterated efficiently and requested partially (--> extended attributes)
+    - (rS) Reading a set of basic attributes (--> must fit in memory)
+    - (rs) Iterating a set of extended attributes (--> do not need to fit into memory)

 ## Graph database

 A graph database is a high-level clientside wrapper on top of the